stellargraph/stellargraph/README.md

 ## Installation
-StellarGraph is a Python 3 library and requires Python version 3.6 to function (note that the library uses Keras with the Tensorflow backend, and thus does not currently work in python 3.7).
+StellarGraph is a Python 3 library and we recommend using Python version `3.6.*`.
 The required Python version can be downloaded and installed from [python.org](https://python.org/).
 Alternatively, use the Anaconda Python environment, available from [anaconda.com](https://www.anaconda.com/download/).

+*Note*: while the library works on Python 3.7 you will notice some deprecation warnings due to the rapid development of the Python libraries that StellarGraph depends upon.

 <!--
 The StellarGraph library requires [Keras](https://keras.io/), so you'll need to install Keras and a selected backend (we recommend tensorflow, which is used to test StellarGraph).
 Other requirements are the NetworkX library (to create and modify graphs and networks), numpy (to manipulate numeric arrays), pandas (to manipulate tabular data), and gensim (to use the Word2Vec model), scikit-learn (to prepare datasets for machine learning), and matplotlib (for plotting).